Pervasive-AI-Lab/cvpr_clvision_challenge/README.md

 # CVPR 2020 CLVision Challenge

-This is the official starting repository for the CVPR 2020 CLVision challenge con *Continual Learning for Computer Vision*.
+This is the official starting repository for the **CVPR 2020 CLVision challenge**.
 Here we provide:

 - Two script to setup the environment and generate of the zip submission file.
 - A complete working example to: 1) load the data and setting up the continual